 A small group of professionals that cover vast amounts of area.
 Their specialty is professionalism and the versatility to handle whatever comes their way.
 They make every attempt to meet consistently and stay apprised of the ever-changing laws, land use acts and technology of the profession of Land Surveying.
 This chapter also takes advantage of the opportunity of having Oregon Institute of Technology (OIT) nearby, through employment, and community activities such as TrigStar and chapter meetings.

 Covers most of the southerly portion of the Oregon Coast.
 Our meetings are held at local restaurants on the second Wednesday of every month except July, August, and the month of the Annual Convention, starting at 7:00 with members encouraged to show up at 6:30 to catch up on what everyone’s up to.
 (It’s called “brushcutter,” not “gossip”!)

 Works with Umpqua Community College to promote surveying and engineering, we are also active with Trig-Star.
 We hold our monthly meetings on the second Monday of the month during the months of September through May or June.
 We are found in the heart of the beautiful Umpqua River Valley with members from all over Douglas County.

 Covers Benton, Lincoln, Linn, Marion, Polk & Yamhill Counties.
 From the Pacific Ocean across the Coast Range through the Willamette Valley into the Cascade Mountains our members are as diverse as the lands in which they practice.
-We meet the third Monday of the month, Jan.- May & Sept. – Dec. at various locations in our chapter area.
+We meet the third Wednesday of the month, Jan.- May & Sept. – Dec. at Cascade Grill.
 Please feel free to attend a meeting as a guest or visiting PLSO member, all are welcome.